EA-Emurgo-Labs/elabs-backend/docs/aws.md

 ## Mainnet IP restriction
 The security groups of the mainnet load balancer and mainnet EC instance are set up to restrict HTTP, HTTPS, and SSH requests.

+## RDS
+We are currently using the free tier for our `changeblock-testnet` database which includes these specifications: db.t3.micro, 2 vCPU, 1 GiB RAM, 20 GiB.

+We changed the security group to PostgreSQL, which allows access to the PostgreSQL port.

+For the main network database, make sure it is not accessible from outside the AWS network.